SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-seven-alternatives-to-scrum-of-scrums.md

 At a Scrum Gathering (probably Stockholm in late 2007), Ken publicly disavowed Scrum of Scrums.
 In a discussion group many years later, Mike Beedle expressed regret for the Black Book's recommendation of using Scrum Masters as team representatives.

-In 2008, Jeff Sutherland reappeared on the scene and would resume claiming to have invented Scrum.
+In 2008, Jeff Sutherland reappeared on the scene and would resume claiming to have "invented" Scrum.

 ## Why Scrum of Scrums Continued After Ken Disavowed It